astefanutti/metrics-aspectj/README.md

 ### Optional Dependencies

-In addition to that, _Metrics AspectJ_ optional support of EL 3.0 expression for `MetricRegistry` and `Metric` name evaluation requires an implementation of [Expression Language 3.0 (JSR-341)][] to be present at runtime.
+In addition to that, _Metrics AspectJ_ optional support of EL 3.0 expression for `MetricRegistry` resolution and `Metric` name evaluation requires an implementation of [Expression Language 3.0 (JSR-341)][] to be present at runtime.
 For example, the [`metrics-aspectj-el`][] module is using the [GlassFish reference implementation][] as `test` dependency for its unit tests execution:
 ```xml